FEDS ISSUE REPORT ON ANTISEMITISM ON PENN CAMPUS

 According to Ni, “The report asserted that Penn administrators actively sought to manage positive press coverage while failing to adequately support Jewish students and called for an investigation into University compliance with federal funding laws.”

-If there was ever a question why former University Board of Trustees President felt compelled to resign, even though it was only Magill that appeared before the Congressional committee investigating antisemitism on college campuses, an email conversation between Bok and Magill was revealing.
+If there was ever a question why former University Board of Trustees President, Scott Bok, felt compelled to resign, even though it was only Magill that appeared before the Congressional committee investigating antisemitism on college campuses, an email conversation between Bok and Magill was revealing.
 Bok described an unidentified group as “so easily purchased.”
 Apparently, he was repeating “longstanding antisemitic tropes about Jewish money and influence.”
 Bok, in a statement sent to The Daily Pennsylvanian, stated that he was “puzzled why this one email exchange was singled out from the 400,000 pages of documents” reviewed by the committee.

 In response to the surge of antisemitic incidents on campus after October 7, 2023, the Penn administration’s disciplinary measures included only mild sanctions.
 There was absolutely no disciplinary action taken against the student participants of the Palestine sit-in at Houston Hall.
 According to Ni, “The ‘meager’ sanctions, the report alleged, illustrated what the committee described as a failure by Penn administrators to adequately respond to antisemitic actions.”